euank/euank.com/_posts/2024-11-10-bamboo-weak-steel-strong.md

 ### Cracks Start Showing

-Unfortunately, the story doesn't end here!
+Unfortunately, the story doesn't end here.
 I rode the bike frequently during the Fall, and then as happens in Seattle, Fall turned into the cold, rainy, dreary winter, and I left the bike inert in my apartment.

 Seems like a safe place to leave a bike, right?
-I had one person break into that apartment (in 2 years), so I figured it'd be safe there.
+I only had one person break into that apartment (in 2 years), so I figured it'd be safe there.

 Well, apparently not safe from uh... spontaneously cracking?